Protect Your Lungs from Wildfire Smoke

 About the Lung Institute

-Many lung disease sufferers enjoy an improved quality of life after receiving stem cell therapy from the Lung Institute.
-If you or a loved one suffers from lung disease, contact one of our patient coordinators today at (800) 729-3065 to see if you are a candidate for stem cell therapy.
+Many lung disease sufferers enjoy an improved quality of life after receiving cellular therapy from the Lung Institute.
+If you or a loved one suffers from lung disease, contact one of our patient coordinators today at (800) 729-3065 to see if you are a candidate for cellular therapy.

 - Breathing Exercises